IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 This example is in directory example-6.
 Steps to build are same as previous examples.

-## User configuration flags example
+## User Configuration Flags example

 You can create your own flags to enable a user to set compile options.
 Say we have an optional flux capacitor feature.
 In the CMakeLists.txt